 They operate in such a way that they light up whenever they detect someone or something in a particular area they are installed.

 Installing & Resetting Them Correctly

-For these lights to operate at full capacity, you will have to ensure that they are installed correctly and that they have balanced levels of sensitivity.
+For these outdoor lights to operate at full capacity, you will have to ensure that they are installed correctly and that they have balanced levels of sensitivity.
 They should not be too sensitive such that they can be tripped off by a butterfly and be sensitive enough to light up when required.

-Another issue is that the lights may always be on and you will need to reset it.
+Another issue is that the lights may always be on and you will need to reset them.
 This article is going to educate you on how to go about resetting the motion sensor lights as well as how to deal with various other complexities around them.

 Why The Outdoor Motion Sensor Lights Won’t Turn Off

 There are many reasons why your motion sensor lights will not turn off.
 It could be because the sensitivity or duration settings are too high, it could be stuck in auto mode, or there could be some defect in the light itself.

 We shall look at these problems individually and the possible solutions to each.

 You may find that your security lights always trip off for the flimsiest of reasons.
 A fly or a spider web is enough to turn it on.
 To deal with this, you will have to adjust the sensitivity settings.